vovchic17/aiocpa/docs/api/api_server.rst

 `Crypto Pay API <https://help.crypt.bot/crypto-pay-api>`_ has two networks:

-* .. autoclass:: cryptopay.MAINNET
+* .. autoclass:: aiocpa.MAINNET

 The main network for transactions with real cryptocurrency.

-* .. autoclass:: cryptopay.TESTNET
+* .. autoclass:: aiocpa.TESTNET

 The network for testing purposes in which currency has no real value.